sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20018
-^^^^^

-:Message: SFTPPlus details for user %(username)s does not contain any home folder.
-:Groups: operational, process, failure
-:From version: 1.6.0
-:To version: 3.0.0
-:Description: None

 20019
 ^^^^^

 :Message: User home folder "%(path)s" is not within the root folder "%(root)s".
 :Groups: operational, failure, failure-specific
 :From version: 1.6.0
-:To version: None
 :Description: This is a compat error.